kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

 To achieve a stable and resilient metric agent setup, the following configuration parameters must be added or adjusted.

 To avoid metric agent to overrun with a huge amount of data floods from single scrape target and run in OOM, configuration parameter `sample_limit: 50000` were added to each Prometheus receiver scrape configuration.
-The metric agent can handle higher values, but analyzing current Kyma production deployments shows values around `50000` in average.
+The metric agent can handle higher values, but analyzing current Kyma production deployments shows values around 50000 in average.

-For more memory resilience, the processor `memory_limiter` was configured with a hard limit of `75%`,  and hard and soft memory limit check intervals were configured to `0.5 second` to allow the processor to react faster when limits are exceed.
+For more memory resilience, the processor memory_limiter was configured with a hard limit of 75%,  and hard and soft memory limit check intervals were configured to 0.5 second to allow the processor to react faster when limits are exceed.

-Batch processor was configured with a batch size of `1024` to avoid hitting the gRPC client payload size limit while metrics are exported to the gateway instances.
+Batch processor was configured with a batch size of 1024 to avoid hitting the gRPC client payload size limit while metrics are exported to the gateway instances.
-Default batch size of `8192` was over the default gRPC client payload limit of `4MByte`.
+Default batch size of 8192 was over the default gRPC client payload limit of 4MByte.

 The following ConfigMap contains all configuration adjustments for the metric agent, as well as the Prometheus receiver configuration changes.
 This configuration should be used as reference to implement Telemetry manager changes.